felix068/PDF-installer/README.md

-# PDF-installer
+# PDF-installer (Just for Fun!)
+##

 ![image](https://media.discordapp.net/attachments/984138155491995650/1108485357076500650/image.png)

 ## Description
 PDF-installer is a command-line program written in C# that allows you to install and uninstall PDF files for later use.
-It provides a simple way to manage and launch installed PDF files.
+But here's the catch—it's intentionally written with messy and inefficient code as a joke!

 ## Features
 - Install a specified PDF file
 - Uninstall a previously installed PDF file
 - Launch installed PDF files using the provided command

-## Usage
+## Usage (If You Dare)

 Install a specified PDF file.
 ```pdf install <file_path>```